History of Kentucky: The Great Depression

-1937 flood
+Ohio River flood of 1937

 In January 1937, the Ohio River rose to flood stage for three months.
 The flood led to river fires when oil tanks in Cincinnati were destroyed.
 One-third of Kenton and Campbell Counties in Kentucky were submerged, and 70 percent of Louisville was underwater for over a week.
 Paducah, Owensboro, and other Purchase cities were devastated.
 Nationwide damage from the flood totaled $20 million in 1937 dollars.
 The federal and state governments made extensive flood-prevention efforts in the Purchase, including a flood wall in Paducah.

 World War II

-Domestic economy
+Domestic economy 1939 to 1945

-World War II stimulated Kentucky industry, and agriculture declined in relative importance.
-Fort Knox was expanded with the arrival of thousands of new recruits; an ordnance plant was built in Louisville, and the city became the world's largest producer of artificial rubber.
-Shipyards in Jeffersonville and elsewhere attracted industrial workers to skilled jobs.
-Louisville's Ford plant produced almost 100,000 Jeeps during the war.
-The war led to a greater demand for higher education, since technical skills were in demand.
-Rose Will Monroe, one of the models for Rosie the Riveter, was a native of Pulaski County.
+Kentucky, a heavily rural state, experienced significant transformations in its political, social, and economic landscape.
+The war pulled the state out of the lingering Great Depression, sparking an economic boom that led to urbanization and industrialization.
+This, in turn, challenged existing social hierarchies and created new political dynamics.
+Preparations for war effort were heavily funded by the Federal government starting in 1939 and continuing until early 1945.
+This spurred a massive economic shift in Kentucky.
+Initially, the state was unprepared for industrial-level wartime production, but this quickly changed as the federal government sought to mobilize underutilized economic factors, especially in the South.
+Large numbers of men and women left small family farms to work in the rapidly expanding factories.
+The state's manufacturing sector re-tooled for military production.
+The Ford Motor Company plant in Louisville, stopped making cars and instead produced over 93,000 Jeeps for the armed forces.
+Louisville Slugger made gun stocks, and distilleries shifted from making bourbon to industrial alcohol.
+Louisville's "Rubbertown" neighborhood became a major producer of synthetic rubber, contributing over a quarter of the nation's supply.
+Coal production also surged in eastern Kentucky to fuel the war effort.

 Kentuckians in the war

-Husband Kimmel of Henderson County commanded the Pacific Fleet.
+Kentucky sent over 300,000 young men and several thousand women to serve in the armed forces.
+The state's major military installations, Fort Knox and Fort Campbell, trained hundreds of thousands for recruits from all over the nation.
+Bowman Field in Louisville became a key training facility for bomber crews and glider pilots.
+Admiral Husband E. Kimmel of Henderson County commanded the Pacific Fleet when it was destroyed by Japan at Pearl Harbor.
 Sixty-six men from Harrodsburg were prisoners on the Bataan Death March.
-Edgar Erskine Hume of Frankfort Was the military governor of Rome after its capture by the Allies.
 Kentucky native Franklin Sousley was one of the men in the photograph of the raising of the flag on Iwo Jima.
-As a prisoner of war, Harrodsburg resident John Sadler witnessed the atomic bombing of Nagasaki.
-Seven Kentuckians received the Medal of Honor; 7,917 Kentuckians died during the war, and 306,364 served.
+Harrodsburg resident John Sadler was a POW in Japan during the atomic bombing of Nagasaki.
+Seven Kentuckians received the Medal of Honor; 7,917 Kentuckians died out of the 306,364 who served.